HPInc/ml-git/docs/mlgit_commands.md

  'verbose': 'info'}
 ```

 Use this command if you want to check what configuration ml-git is running with.
-It is highly likely one will need to change the default configuration to adapt for her needs.
+It is highly likely that a user will need to change the default configuration to adapt ml-git for their needs.
 </details>

 <details markdown="1">